top of page

 Roots: Lauren grew up in the Thousand Islands region of Northern New York.
 She graduated with a Bachelor of Arts degree from Nazareth University in 2017, where she majored in International Studies and Spanish and minored in Psychology and Legal Studies.
 While working as a full-time nanny after graduation, Lauren discovered her passion for working with infants/toddlers and their families.
 Lauren earned her Master of Arts degree in Speech-Language Pathology from West Chester University in 2021.
 As a graduate student, Lauren participated in the Bilingual Emphasis Course Sequence program, an experience that contributed to her development as a Spanish-speaking clinician.

-Professional Experiences "The Bloom": During graduate school, Lauren gained professional experience working with individuals across the lifespan while providing therapy services at an outpatient clinic, several middle schools, and an inpatient rehabilitation hospital.
+Bloom: During graduate school, Lauren gained professional experience working with individuals across the lifespan while providing therapy services at an outpatient clinic, several middle schools, and an inpatient rehabilitation hospital.
 Before moving back to Chester County, Lauren worked in Infant/Toddler Early Intervention in the Greater Boston region where she was fortunate to collaborate with children and families from a variety of cultural, linguistic, and socioeconomic backgrounds.
 It was here that Lauren honed her clinical focus to specialize in feeding and swallowing disorders in premature infants and toddlers with medical complexities.
 During this time, Lauren completed coursework to become a Certified Lactation Counselor in order to better serve infants/toddlers that chestfeed.

-Specialized Training "The Grow": Lauren has participated in several specialized trainings to continue to develop her expertise in infant feeding, focusing on topics such as adapted baby-led weaning for babies with feeding challenges and optimizing feeding/swallowing for infants with tracheostomy tubes.
+Grow: Lauren has participated in several specialized trainings to continue to develop her expertise in infant feeding, focusing on topics such as adapted baby-led weaning for babies with feeding challenges and optimizing feeding/swallowing for infants with tracheostomy tubes.
 She is a NOMAS (Neonatal Oral-Motor Assessment Scale) Licensed Professional and a Certified SOFFI (Supporting Oral Feeding in Fragile Infants) Professional.
 She has also completed training in the assessment and treatment of velopharyngeal dysfunction and pediatric resonance disorders at Boston Children’s Hospital.

 Why: Lauren believes that the heart of communication is connection and emphasizes the importance of building positive collaborative relationships as the foundation for growth.
 Lauren currently holds speech-language pathology licenses in Pennsylvania and Massachusetts and holds a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
 Lauren loves adventuring with her dog, traveling abroad, backpacking in the mountains, baking, doing yoga, and crocheting.

-Colleen Gannon, MOT, OTRL
+Colleen Gannon, MOT, OTR/L, IMC

 headshot_edited.jpg